LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/otu_trees.rst

 The algorithm generates a newick file, which is the most common format for phylogenetic trees.
 This is a plain text format, you can view the file using the ``head`` command.
 Each terminal in the tree has the ID of the sequence used to generate it.

 You can download this tree to your computer and open it using a tree viewer such as **Figtree** or **Dendroscope**.
-If you're completely new to viewing phylogenetic trees, you may want to read the page on :ref:`viewing trees <tree-viewing>`.
+If you're completely new to viewing phylogenetic trees, you may want to read the page on :ref:`viewing trees <tree_viewing>`.

 It is hard to assess the accuracy of these trees with anonymous sequences, but we can get some idea by looking at the bootstrap values of the nodes.
 These tell us how many times this clade was recovered as a monophyletic clade in 100 random permutations of the tree building algorithm.
 A higher value suggests that a clade is more accurate, while a lower value suggest that a clade may have been grouped together inaccurately.